SebastianNachtigall/team-map/cline_docs/activeContext.md

 # Active Context

 ## Current Status
 The Interactive Map Application is fully functional with all core features implemented.
-The system allows users to add pins to a map, create connections between pins, and view real-time updates through an activity feed.
+The activity feed has been updated to reflect real-time changes when new pins are created or connections are made.

 ## Recent Changes
-1. Enhanced Polling System (1.2.2025)
-   - Implemented polling mechanism for real-time updates
-   - Added PollingManager class for generic polling functionality
-   - Set 2-second interval for pin and connection updates
-   - Maintains popup states during updates
-   - Synchronizes both pins and their connections
-   - Improved type safety with TypeScript interfaces

-2. Memory Bank Initialization (1.2.2025)
-   - Created comprehensive documentation structure
-   - Documented system architecture and patterns
-   - Captured current progress and planned features
+1. **Activity Feed Update Improvement (3.2.2025)**
+   - Modified the `startPolling` method in `main.ts` to log activities for new pin creations in the activity feed.
+   - Ensured that the activity feed updates in real-time when new pins are added.

 ## System State
 1. Frontend
    - TypeScript application with Leaflet.js map integration
    - Manager-based architecture for different concerns
    - Real-time updates via Server-Sent Events
+   - Activity feed now updates correctly for new activities.

 2. Backend
    - Flask server running on port 5002
    - File-based storage for pins and connections
    - Geocoding and Giphy API integrations

-3. Active Features
-   - Interactive map with pin creation
-   - Connection management between pins
-   - Real-time activity feed with polling updates
-   - Automatic location geocoding
-   - GIF integration support
-   - Full synchronization between browsers (pins and connections)
-   - Persistent popup states during updates
+   - Enhanced SSE implementation for better real-time updates

 ## Current Focus
-1. Documentation
-   - System architecture documentation
-   - Technical implementation details
-   - Progress tracking
-   - Development setup instructions

-2. Stability
+1. Activity Feed Update Improvement
+   - Testing real-time updates across multiple browsers.
-   - Monitoring system performance
+   - Monitoring system performance.
-   - Tracking user interactions
-   - Error handling improvements

 ## Next Steps
 1. Short Term
+   - Test activity feed improvements.
-   - Monitor system performance with current implementation
+   - Monitor system performance with current implementation.
-   - Gather user feedback on current features
+   - Gather user feedback on current features.
-   - Address any immediate issues or bugs
+   - Address any immediate issues or bugs.

 2. Medium Term
-   - Implement marker clustering for better performance
+   - Implement marker clustering for better performance.
-   - Enhance mobile responsiveness
+   - Enhance mobile responsiveness.
-   - Improve error handling and recovery
+   - Improve error handling and recovery.

 3. Long Term
-   - Add search and filtering capabilities
+   - Add search and filtering capabilities.
-   - Implement user preferences
+   - Implement user preferences.
-   - Add offline support
+   - Add offline support.
-   - Enhance connection visualizations
+   - Enhance connection visualizations.

-## Notes
-- System is currently stable and functioning as expected
-- Memory Bank documentation is complete and up-to-date
-- All core features are implemented and working
-- Focus is on monitoring and improvement rather than new feature development